 What Should You Look for in a Family Law Attorney?

 When selecting a family law attorney in Tallahassee or the surrounding areas consider the treatment you receive when you call their office.
 Does it appear to be an organized practice?
 Does the divorce attorney have a dedicated family law staff to assist him or her with your case?
 Is there more than one attorney available to assist if the divorce attorney you want to meet is unavailable?
 When you meet with a divorce attorney, don’t be shy to ask them about their experience with the particular issues in your case, the venue in which the case is pending, or even the attorney on the other side.
-You want to know you are dealing with someone who has the right experience to handle your case.
-But also ask yourself if the divorce attorney and staff leave you feeling comfortable, whether they’re qualified to advise on your case.
+Above all, you want to know you are dealing with someone who has the right experience to handle your case.
+But, also ask yourself if the divorce attorney and staff leave you feeling comfortable, whether they’re qualified to advise on your case.

 Generally, you will be dealing with them a lot and in potentially stressful situations.
-It is especially important you feel comfortable communicating with them freely.
+It is important you feel comfortable communicating with them freely.
 In fact, we think it is important for you to get a good feel for both your divorce attorney and his or her staff.
 These are the people who will be representing your interests and standing by your side through potentially difficult times.

 About Matt Liebenhaut

 Matt is a proud husband and father of three boys.
 He attended the Florida State University where he graduated magna cum laude and then went on to attend the Florida State University College of Law.
 In Law School, he was Chief Justice of the Student Supreme Court as well as a member of the school’s Mock Trial Team.
 For six years running, Florida Super Lawyers Magazine has designated Matt as “Rising Star”.
 He maintains an AV-Preeminent Peer-Review rating through Martindale Hubbell.

 divorce attorneys in Tallahassee

 - My child’s father stopped paying child support.
 What can I do to make him pay?